Procurement

 The Procurement Accessibility Guide/FAQ provides an overview of how and why accessibility is included in procurement, and explains what you need to do.

-Whenever possible, it's best to include accessibility in the early stages of the process, for example when drafting an RFP or when exploring potential options to purchase.
-Leaving accessibility until the end of the procurement process makes it more likely that the purchase will be delayed, and could result in a procurement unexpectedly being denied.
+Whenever possible, it's best to include accessibility in the early stages of the procurement process, for example when drafting an RFP or when exploring potential options to purchase.
+Leaving accessibility until the end of the procurement process makes it more likely that the purchase will be delayed.
 To avoid issues, submit a Request for Digital Accessibility Procurement Review or contact the Digital Accessibility Architect before you start working with PCS (the earlier, the better).

 For any procurement including a contract or agreement, appropriate language regarding accessibility must be included.
 For procurements going through PCS, this is already integrated into the process.